classdojo/linen.js/README.md

 Linen (line-in) maps API's to [bindable](/classdojo/bindable.js) `objects`, and `collections`.

-At [classdojo](http://classdojo.com), we use `linen` to abstract our API from front-end, so we don't necessarily depend on any sort of API while developing new components.
-This allows us to rapidly build prototypes which can be wired up later.
+## Motivation

+- Makes it easy to build components without being concerned about how they interact with the backend.
+- Makes it easy to build prototypes that work without a backend.
+- Allows for front-end / backend to be built in parallel.
+- Encapsulates your service layer, and makes your application more more maintainable.
+- reduces the amount of calls to the backend - only makes calls which are necessary.
+- Easily build front-end fixtures that work with selenium tests.

 Here's an example person schema: